pleiszenburg/abgleich/docs/source/index.rst

 .. warning::

     This manual describes what makes *abgleich* special and how it runs on top of *ZFS*.
 It does **NOT** substitute the `OpenZFS documentation`_.
 Please read the latter first if you have never used ZFS before.
+Besides the official documentation, an excellent yet dated basic introduction into ZFS is provided in a `series of blog posts`_ by Aaron Toponce.

 .. _OpenZFS documentation: https://openzfs.github.io/openzfs-docs/
+.. _series of blog posts: https://pthree.org/2012/04/17/install-zfs-on-debian-gnulinux/

 .. toctree::
     :maxdepth: 2